Bio

 I find the simplest way to describe myself is "a painter."
 Over the years I’ve had many a conversation with fellow artists who will quite often describe how they'd developed a comfort in their technique.
 For me, it's an ever challenging, constantly evolving process driven by a conflict between my obsession with perceived details and the desire to demonstrate evidential repetitive brush marks.
 Personally the physicality of applying paint to canvas will always be at the root of what drives me.
 A deliberate restriction of sorts designed to help focus the narrative.

-There are stories sown into each piece of my artwork, often sparked by simple day to day observations or by casual conversations that people kindly choose to share with me.
+The simplest way to breakdown my work is to describe them as over lapping story boards.Quite often sparked by simple day to day observations or by casual conversations that people kindly choose to share with me.
 Second to this, but perhaps more obviously is my fascination with reinterpreting the patinated imperfect beauty of overlooked places or forgotten objects that seem to be endlessly recreated by time itself.